How do you pronounce your last name?

 Do you think I need to study creative writing in school in order to be a writer?

 Nope, not at all.
 I originally went to business school.
 And I was a writer even back then.
 All it takes is making the choice to write, and to work hard at finishing what you start.
 (I personally strive to write every day.
 However there are plenty of great published writers who churn out book after book who don’t write every day.)

 What’s your #1 piece of advice for aspiring writers?

-Read.
-I know everyone says this, but it’s the type of thing where you don’t truly understand the effects of it until you’ve read enough books to have sharpened your instincts.
-Read as much as possible.
-Read a wide variety — push yourself to explore outside your favorite genres because there’s a lot to be learned there.
-And most importantly: don’t focus on reading fast, but instead reading carefully.
+Read as much as possible, and read a wide variety.
+Push yourself outside your favorite genres—there’s a lot to be learned there.
+Focus on reading carefully rather than fast.
 Which also means rereading.
-Because the first time through a novel you’re just taking in the story and the landscape.
+The first time through a novel you’re just taking in the story and the landscape.
 It’s only upon rereading that you can notice the details, the seams.
 It’s when you’re going through it a second/third/fourth time that you can really dissect the book and figure out answers to questions like: Why is this scene so satisfying?
-What part of this gets you all teary-eyed and why?
+Why does this get you all teary-eyed?
 What makes this character feel so real?
 When you figure out the techniques behind those answers, you gain new tools for carving your own stories.
-All you need to be a good writer is enough tools and enough practice.

 What do you do aside from writing?

 Practice and teach yoga.
 Play mandolin, piano, violin, and a few other instruments.
 Draw and paint and take photographs.
 Belt Broadway tunes and Disney songs and 90s pop in the shower.
 Hunt for the perfect cookie ice cream sandwich.
 Daydream about where I’ll travel next.